BeautifulTrouble/BeautifulRisingBot/README.md

 - [x] Add Bot description
 - [x] Add Bot photo
 - [x] Add Bot commands to BotFather
+- [x] Add some emoji to make things cute and cuddly
 - [ ] Add Bot /setjoingroup /setprivacy
-- [x] Add some emoji to make things cute and cuddly
+- [ ] Respond to messages that don't match a command (e.g., "Hi")
+- [ ] Sending a card image if it exists
+- [ ] Simple session management to enable "Save" and other user-specific functionality, which will make some of the "returning user" map paths available.
+- [ ] Functionality specific to user testing in Bangladesh, Uganda, etc. I.e., recording full user sessions for later review

+For v2.0.0
 - [ ] Once MVP is "done," migrate to [bot with plugins approach](https://github.com/crisbal/Node-Telegram-Bot)

 ## Required commands / endpoints